elastic/observability-examples/chatbot-rag-app-observability/README.md

 2. Replace the variables a local copy of `env.example` - DO NOT FORGET TO call it `.env`

-3. Run `docker compose up --build --force-recreate`
+3. Run `docker compose up --pull-always --force-recreate`

 4. Play with app at `localhost:4000`